artjcod/TennisMatch/README.md

 ```
 mvn clean test site
 ```

+### Logging

+The application is using Log4j2 , a pre-configured log4j-configuration file is being used don't hesitate to customize.

 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details